(1987) is an anime anthology film, produced by APPP

 - No Endor Holocaust: Averted big time in the opening and closing segments where the massive destruction caused by the eponymous "Robot Carnival" is shown front and center.

-- Also averted in the segment "A Tale of Two Robots" where a battle between two Steam Punk Giant Mecha in the middle of Japan causes more devastation than either one could probably cause on its own.
+- Also averted in the segment "A Tale of Two Robots" where a battle between two Steam Punk Giant Mecha in the middle of a Japanese port town causes more devastation than either one could probably cause on its own.
 This is hilariously lampshaded by one of the "heroes" at the end (in the dub, at least) when he looks out over the city from atop their Giant Mecha and laments all the destroyed buildings.
-He then runs to the other side of the mecha and comments that "but this side doesn't look too bad".
+He then runs to the other side of the mecha and comments: "Well, this side doesn't look so bad."

 - Robot Girl: The segment "Presence".

 - Rock Beats Laser: Played with and possibly subverted in the "A Tale of Two Robots" segment.
-While both Giant Mecha seem to be at the Steam Punk level of technology, the robot belonging to the foreigner is definitely more advanced, having real cannons (as opposed to the fireworks used by the heroes) and having brick and mortar "armor".
-While the heroes win, it was likely just dumb luck (although their leader is quick to attribute it to patriotic Heroic Resolve), and their Giant Mecha is definately the worse for wear... while the foreigner's robot winds up floating homeward.
+While both Giant Mecha seem to be at the Steam Punk level of technology, the robot belonging to the foreigner is definitely more advanced, having real cannons (as opposed to the fireworks used by the heroes) and brick-and-mortar "armor".
+While the heroes win, it was likely just dumb luck (although their leader is quick to attribute it to patriotic Heroic Resolve), and their Giant Mecha is definitely much the worse for wear... while the foreigner's robot winds up floating homeward.

 - Scenery Porn: Mainly the "Presence" segment.

 - Shoujo: The "Star Light Angel" segment.

-"Chicken Man and Red Neck in Tokyo" "Nightmare" section makes obvious references to Disney works such as the "Night on Bald Mountain" segment from Fantasia and The Legend of Sleepy Hollow.
+- Shout-Out: The "Nightmare" sequence makes obvious references to Disney works such as the "Night on Bald Mountain" segment from Fantasia and The Legend of Sleepy Hollow.

 - The male protagonist in "Deprive" seems to be based off 8th Man.